pavankumarnarendravarapu/item-catalog/README.md

  - `CSS` - Cascading Style Sheets (it is used for styling the web pages).
  - `BOOTSTRAP` - It contains HTML and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.(It is FRONT-END-FRAMEWORK)
  - `JavaScript(JS)` - is a lightweight, interpreted or JIT compiled programming language with first-class functions.
 Most well-known as the scripting language for Web pages, many non-browser environments also use it, such as node.js and Apache CouchDB.
+ - `OAuth` - (Open Authorization) is an open standard for token-based authentication and authorization on the Internet.
+ - `Flask` - Flask is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries (except for some basics standard libraries such as bottom.
+ - `SQLalchemy` -  SQLAlchemy's philosophy is that relational databases behave less like object collections as the scale gets larger and performance starts being a concern, while object collections behave less like tables and rows as more abstraction is designed into them.